How can we ensure a park is usually available?

 If streets in residential zones are full

-If the streets in residential zones are full, and most permits are being sold to residents, then the demand from residents needs to be managed, for example:
+If streets in residential zones are full, e.g. at the end of the day when people are returning home, then the demand from residents needs to be managed.
+Options include:

 Council identified that parking permits would become more valuable with time, back in 2003 when council blocked subdivisions from being eligible for on-street parking permits.